• April 26th, 2021

 How do I choose the right time range?

 Setting reasonable timeframe and range parameters is not an exact science.
-You should just use common sense when configuring your scan’s timeframe settings.
+You should use common sense and the basic guidelines below when configuring your scan’s timeframe settings.
 A scan on daily candles over a range of 5 days obviously wouldn’t make much sense, for example.
+Similarly, a scan of 60-minute candles over several years also would not be wise or produce good results in a reasonable amount of time.

 In any case, you should aim to…